TesteurManiak/my-manga-collection/README.md

 * :book: Save manga to your collection
 * :pencil: Edit titles and the number of chapters of your mangas
 * :computer: Works on Android, iOS, Web, Windows, Linux, MacOS
-* :open_file_folder: Export your collection to a JSON file (Android & iOS only for now)
+* :file_folder: Export your collection to a JSON file (Android & iOS only for now)
-* Import your collection from a JSON file (tested on iOS & MacOS)
+* :open_file_folder: Import your collection from a JSON file (Does not support web for now)

 ## Screenshots